fjaros/wowchat/README.md

   * Check who is online in your guild
   * Query other players in the world
 * Runs as a Java program, and therefore works on Windows, Mac, and Linux.

-Currently supported versions are:
-  * Vanilla
-  * The Burning Crusade
-  * Wrath of the Lich King
-  * Cataclysm (4.3.4 build 15595)
-  * Mists of Pandaria (5.4.8 build 18414)

 ## How it works
 The bot uses Discord's API to login to your Discord server.
 It then uses supplied information